 “… I’ve recently rediscovered a passion for music and now play the piano and guitar once again, and I also took up the cello – much to my poor cat’s dismay.
 I think it’s those screeching sounds when I hit the high notes …”

 While heading the translation division at auditing firm PwC, Linda developed ‘plain language’ business writing courses in both English and Afrikaans.
 This gave her an in-depth knowledge of the inner workings of both languages and a valuable perspective of writing and, by extension, translation and transcription fundamentals as they apply in the business world.
 She has been running her own language services business since 1996.
 She is also a published author of educational material and has acted as freelance publisher for various publishers.

 Linda lives on a smallholding with four dogs, two cats and flocks of wild birds who come visit a number of feeding stations.
-Oh, and the odd night adder – which she takes care not to cross paths with.
+Oh, and the odd night adder – which there is not a feeding station for.